zaenhakeem/dsc-phase-2-project-group4/README.md

 - **Movies by Votes**: A graph of votes received by movies.
 - **Movies by Gross**: A chart showing gross revenue of movies.

-## Usage

-Feel free to explore the images above.
-For questions or contributions, please reach out!

 # Movie Studio Recommendations
 ### 1. Emulate Successful Franchises